mordock/css-to-the-rescue-1920/README.md

 <!-- ...but how does one use this project?
 What are its features 🤔 -->

 <!-- Maybe a checklist of done stuff and stuff still on your wishlist? ✅ -->

+## learning goals
+I want to learn to animate things
+I want to add ad different color mode
+I want to learn how to use flexbox

 ## wishlist
 Experiment with more colors
 Experiment with more layout options